THE HUMAN FACTOR

 MIT is working to advance solutions to major issues in energy, education, the environment, and health.
 For example: How can we reduce morbidity and mortality in cancer cases?
 How can we halve carbon output by 2050?
 How can we provide quality education to all people who wish to learn?

-Sociotechnical collaboration — With that mission in mind, MIT's School of Humanities, Arts, and Social Sciences has launched The Human Factor Series — an ongoing collection of stories and interviews that highlight research and perspectives on the human dimensions of global challenges.
-Contributors to this series describe humanities, arts, and social science research that generates social innovation, and share ideas for cultivating the sociotechnical collaborations that are needed to solve the major civilizational issues of our time.
+The Human Factor Series highlights research and perspectives on the human dimensions of global challenges and nd share ideas for cultivating the collaborations needed to solve the major civilizational issues of our time.

 Heidi Williams is the Class of 1957 Assistant Professor in the Department of Economics.
 The winner of a 2015 MacArthur Foundation “genius” grant, she researches the causes and consequences of technological change in health-care markets.
 As part of the 2015 MIT SOLVE conference, Williams participated in a thought-leadership speaker series sponsored by Google on the topic “Reinventing Healthcare.”
 MIT-SHASS Communications asked her to share her thoughts on the role of economics in meeting global healthcare challenges.